awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 Learn more about how CodePipeline works:
 + For more information about stages, actions, and how pipelines work, see [CodePipeline Concepts](concepts.md)\.
 + For information about the actions you can perform using CodePipeline, see [Integrations with CodePipeline Action Types](integrations-action-type.md)\.
 + Try this more advanced tutorial, [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.
-It creates a multi\-stage pipeline that includes a step that builds code before it's deployed\.
+It creates a multi\-stage pipeline that includes a step that builds code before it's deployed\. birds